GoncaloChincho/LNp1/README.md

-# First Project for the Course of Natural Language Processing
-Text translation/decoding using transducers
+ Text translation/decoding using transducers built with unix shell scripts and the OpenFST toolkit